rmrfaria/Big_Data_Genome_Benchmark/README.md

     redis.nodes=<ip>:<port>
     redis.key-prefix-schema-table=true
   ```
 Additionally it was still necessary to create the etc/redis directory under the /opt/presto-server/etc/redis folder of the existing Presto node as coordinator and within it JSON files were created for each table in the dataset.
-These can be consulted in the configuration folder.
+These can be consulted in the "configuration" folder.

 ### Load Dataset

+The choice for this application domain, namely the human genome, is motivated by the complexity of the associated data and the relationships they establish among themselves.
+The data available in the "genome_dataset" folder are about genetic mutations that affect the heart, that is, heart diseases.
+These data are public, they are integrated from public databases with genome data.

 To create the necessary tables and load the data you must run the scripts that are inside the folder, create tables and load the data